Join our webinar on Feb 26th to learn how to implement OKRs in your organization.

 Praising a team for good work is essential for the success and motivation of your team.
 Whether you praise a team member in public or praise your team through a rewards and recognition program, employee praise is one of the best employee engagement methods available to leaders today.

-If you’re looking for a way to praise your team or software for employee praise, you might want to give Teamflect, the best performance management software for Microsoft Teams, a try.
+If you’re looking for a way to praise your team or software for employee praise, you might want to give Teamflect, the best employee recognition software for Microsoft Teams, a try.
 You can try Teamflect for absolutely free, with no time limits, or the need to sign-up!

 Specific feedback is more effective than general feedback.
 Instead of a general “good job,” offer specific examples of what the team did well.
 This allows the team to understand exactly what they did right, and how they can replicate that success in the future and helps you avoid patronizing them.